The Ultimate Guide to Making Websites Accessible [Whitepaper]

 Despite this gap in the ADA, the Department of Justice has been very clear that they interpret the ADA to apply to websites.
 They have issued an Advanced Notice of Proposed Rulemaking to send the message that changes are coming.
 In the meantime, several lower courts have permitted lawsuits against websites such as Target and Netflix alleging discrimination under ADA law.
 Some of these cases have settled out of court, some were ruled in favor of the plaintiff, and some were ruled in favor of the defendant.

 No case has yet gone to the Supreme Court, so we are in a situation where there is no clear legal precedent and it is up to the judge and the jurisdiction to determine in which cases the ADA applies to websites.
 We know that it does apply to the websites of public government entities.
 We know it probably applies to the websites of large companies who directly serve the public.
-We can make an educated guess that it does not apply to a cooking blog written by a stay-at-home mom.
+We can make an educated guess that it does not apply to a cooking blog written by a hobbyist chef.
 Beyond that, though, the lines are murky—and they will continue to be for the next few years until the regulations catch up with the current technological landscape.

 It is worth noting that despite all of the legal action that has taken place, there is no set of documented technical standards for what constitutes an accessible website under ADA law.
 This is in stark contrast to requirements for physical accommodations, where the law is very clear about exactly how many inches off the ground a handicap-parking sign must be mounted.